Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Secrets/certs → CSI Secrets Store driver**

-### Question #10
+### Question #5

 You manage the Git repository for a large enterprise application.

 During the development of the application, you use a file named Config.json.

-You need to prevent Config.json from being committed to the source control whenever changes to the application are committed.
+**You need to prevent Config.json from being committed to the source control whenever changes to the application are committed**.

 **Which three actions should you perform in sequence?**